 Having space to work, rehearse, and perform is essential for most artistic disciplines.
 Use the following resources to connect with existing spaces or to help you think through the process of finding, financing, and developing your own space.
-And finally, we have included a fire safety tip sheet for artist spaces to keep everyone safe.
+We have also included a fire safety tip sheet for artist spaces to keep everyone safe.

 Find/List a Space

 SpaceFinder Mass is like an Airbnb for cultural spaces.
 It’s a discovery tool for anyone looking to rent a creative space in Massachusetts.